What is the difference between gingivitis and periodontitis, their causes, treatment, and prevention

 VI) Acute Necrotizing Ulcerative

-Acute necrotizing condition results due to elevated immune response lymph node inflammation.
+Acute necrotizing conditions result due to elevated immune responses and lymph node inflammation.

 • Redness